best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * information on the quality of the statistics
 * link to a glossary of essential technical terms and acronyms.

 However, if your cover sheet is starting to look like a text document it is best practice to publish this extra information on a webpage instead and link to it.
 Ideally this will be the webpage where the link to the spreadsheet lives.
+For more information on this see the 'Saving and publishing your spreadsheet' section of this guidance.

 #### Making cover sheets accessible
 To meet [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
 This title should be tagged as 'Headings 1' using the cell styles tool (more information on tagging headings can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).